Sri Lanka leader declares emergency amid protests

 “There are discussions going on inside this thieves’ den called Parliament, and none of the people’s issues are discussed there.
 So the people’s decision is that the Parliament does not reflect their sentiments,” he added.

-So far, the Rajapaksa brothers have resisted calls to resign, though three Rajapaksas out of the five who were lawmakers stepped down from their Cabinet posts in mid-April.
+So far, the Rajapaksa brothers have resisted calls to resign, though three Rajapaksas out of the five who are lawmakers stepped down from their Cabinet posts in mid-April.

 Sri Lanka has been holding talks with the International Monetary Fund to get an immediate funding facility as well as a long-term rescue plan but was told its progress would depend on negotiations on debt restructuring with creditors.